dairycultist/dairycultist/README.md

+> [!IMPORTANT]
-This is my personal GitHub profile.
+> This is my personal GitHub profile.
 If you are an employer, what are you doing looking at pages that aren't exclusively the repos I shared with you?!
 I can't guarantee professionalism in every pet-project repository I make!

 [<img src="modrinth_button.png" alt="My Minecraft Mods [Modrinth]">](https://modrinth.com/user/dairycultist)
 [<img src="godot_shaders_button.png" alt="My Godot Shaders">](https://godotshaders.com/author/dairycultist/)